berkeley-scf/tutorial-unix-basics/README.md

 Tutorial on the basics of the UNIX command line.

-Please see the overview page at the [GitHub pages site](https://berkeley-scf.github.io/tutorial-unix-basics) to easily view the materials in a browser.
+Please see the [tutorial website](https://computing.stat.berkeley.edu/tutorial-unix-basics) to easily view the materials in a browser.

 This tutorial covers: